24f-2550: Introduction to Cybersecurity

 Quizzes

-Quizes will be posted and answered through Gradescope; you will have roughly 1 day after the time a quiz is announced to submit your answer.
-If you take this course asynchronously, it is your responsibility to ensure that you submit these quizzes on time.
+Quizes will be posted and answered through Gradescope; you will have the day on which the quiz is announced to submit your answer.
+If you miss class, it is your responsibility to ensure that you submit these quizzes on time, and there are no extensions.

 Late Policy